-In 2023, the risk management team is developing the frame work for a Corporate Risk Management Strategy including education, training, and techniques that can be applied to corporate projects and implemented in the day-to-day operations throughout Haldimand County.
+The risk management team has initiated a framework for a Corporate Risk Management Strategy including education, training, and techniques that can be applied to corporate projects and implemented in the day-to-day operations throughout Haldimand County.
 The goal is to work collaboratively with all departments to further reduce risks associated with municipal operations.